DIY Rainbow Highlighter: How to Upcycle Old Eyeshadow

 Why use regular blush when your cheeks can quite literally be all the colors of the rainbow!
 Rainbow blush all the way!

-diy rainbow highlighter applied to the cheek of AB Crafty founder, Daniela
+diy rainbow highlighter applied to the cheebone of AB Crafty founder, Daniela for a Pride makeup look

 Other Ways to Use a Rainbow Highlighter